 - Family AGI* reported on FAFSA or State Aid Application of less than $100,000 AND have worked in a critical industry listed in Executive Order 20-74 at least part-time between March 1, 2020 – December 31, 2021

 - Received unemployment benefits between March 1, 2020 – December 31, 2021

 *Family AGI for a dependent student includes parent and student AGI and for an independent student it includes student and spouse AGI.

 Student eligibility for the grant will be determined every semester.
 A student who receives a grant one semester is not guaranteed to receive funding for the next semester.
 Eligibility is subject to the availability of funds and any changes in your enrollment, FAFSA, or other financial aid may change the amount you receive each semester.
 Details can be found at http://www.ohe.state.mn.us/sPages/FTG.cfm.

 If you are eligible for a Minnesota Future Together Grant, RCTC will contact you with an award amount or additional questions to determine your eligibility.

-If you do not receive a communication from the financial aid office, but believe that you are eligible for the spring term, please send an email to request a review of your file or submit this form to the Welcome and One Stop Center.
+If you do not receive a communication from the financial aid office, but believe that you are eligible for the spring term, please send an email to request a review of your file or submit this electronic form for consideration.